mayerwin/bontact/readme.txt

 * Customize your widget
 * Monitor visitor activity including their IPs, status (surfing or chat), duration of their stay, and the page they’re on at any given moment
 * Manage leads with detailed reports of all previous interactions
-* View history of texts, chats, and emails
+* View history of text messages, chats, and emails
 * Record and play calls
 * View important statistics like your most visited pages, browsers your visitors used, interaction counts, and more
 * Add Google Analytics (event and conversion tracking)